-Note c - In 2014/15 1 of the 75 staff received a termination payment which resulted in the member of staff receiving more than £50,000 remuneration for the year.
+Note c - In 2015/16 1 of the 64 staff and in 2014/15 1 of the 75 staff received a termination payment which resulted in the member of staff receiving more than £50,000 remuneration for the year.

 The number of exit packages with total cost per band and total cost of the compulsory and other redundancies are set out in the table below.
 The totals include pension strain and compromise agreement fees.